zowe/docs-site/docs/user-guide/use-certificates.md

 ## Use PKCS12 certificates

-Run the command `zwe start -c ./zowe.yaml` in the directory with `zowe.yaml` file to start Zowe.
+To use PKCS12 certificates, run the command `zwe start -c ./zowe.yaml` in the directory with the `zowe.yaml` file to start Zowe.

 When Zowe is launched, details for the PKCS12 certificate used are specified in the `zowe.yaml` section `certificates`.
-This contains information for the certificate name and its location, together with the truststore location.
+This contains information about the certificate name and the location of the certificate, together with the truststore location.

-The two most common scenarios for using a PKCS12 certtificate are (1) where you have been given an existing certificate and wish to configure Zowe to use it, or else (2) you do not have a certificate and wish to [generate a new one](./generate-certificates.md).
+The two most common scenarios for using a PKCS12 certtificate are:
+* You have an existing certificate and wish to configure Zowe to use the certificate.
+* You do not have a certificate and wish to [generate a new certificate](./generate-certificates.md).
 The `zwe init certificate` command supports both scenarios.
-The input parameters that control certificate configuration are specified in the section `zowe.setup.certificates`
+The input parameters that control certificate configuration are specified in the section `zowe.setup.certificates`.

-To check startup of Zowe, please see details [here](https://docs.zowe.org/stable/troubleshoot/troubleshoot-zos-startup).
+To check startup of Zowe, see review the article [Troubleshooting startup of Zowe z/OS components](https://docs.zowe.org/stable/troubleshoot/troubleshoot-zos-startup).

 ## Use JCERACFKS certificates